thiagovscoelho/dots_brackets_converter/README.md

 + **Definite description (iota):** Can be used as a quantifier, as in `((ιx)(ϕx))ψ`, or as an atom, as in `(ιx)(ϕx) & B`.

+Dots used for conjunction, as in PM style, are supported in inputs, but not in outputs.
+Not only are such dots confusing to read anyway (and the similar-looking `⋅` is already supported besides), but supporting conjunction dots in outputs would also make it easier to make a mistake by accidentally running a formula through the wrong mode of the program, and possibly leave the user confused by how a dot was left unaffected.
+If you want to convert a formula into a formula that uses dots for conjunction, simply use a supported binary connective for your conjunctions (making sure to always use it with smaller scope than all other connectives) and then manually find-and-replace that sign with a dot in your output.

 ## Dots → Brackets

 **Dots → Brackets conversion** is done with tolerance for asymmetry or stronger-than-needed dots.
 You can write `a → b .→. c`, or `a → b →. c`, or `a → b .→ c`, or `a → b →:: c`, and either way, it will parse as `(a → b) → c`.
 If a dot sets off a quantifier, then it is considered _weaker_ than other dot-groups of _equal or smaller_ size, following PM rules.